Domminique/cybersecurity/readme.markdown

 <img src="./digram1.png">

-## These enabling technologies are at the forefront of the cybersecurity industry, enabling Ngao+ to offer cutting-edge, proactive threat mitigation and advanced capabilities for African infrastructure stakeholders.
+## These enabling technologies are at the forefront of the cybersecurity industry, enabling Ngao+ to offer cutting-edge, proactive threat mitigation and advanced capabilities for Kenyan infrastructure stakeholders.

 1. Artificial Intelligence (AI) and Machine Learning: The platform employs advanced AI and machine learning algorithms for real-time threat detection and analysis.
 These technologies enhance the accuracy of threat identification and adapt to evolving cyber threats.